 It is not entirely understood if meat plays an essential or only an additional nutritional role or even primarily a social role in the diet of chimpanzees!

 But would frugivores get enough proteins without meat?
-In short: most likely, yes!
+Most likely, yes!

 Read more about the protein content of a frugivorous diet here.